QuChunhe/study/Maths.md

 The randomized block and Latin square designs are both extensions of the completely randomized design in which the objective is to compare t treatments.
 The analysis of data for a completely randomized design and for block designs and

+One approach for examining the effects of two or more factors on a response is called the one-at-a-time approach.
+To examine the effect of a single variable, an experimenter varies the levels of this variable while holding the levels of the other independent variables fixed.
+This process is continued until the effect of each variable on the response has been examined.

+Thus, this type of experimentation may produce incorrect results whenever the effect of one factor on the response does not remain the same at all levels of the second factor.
+In this situation, the factors are said to interact.

+When interaction exists among the factors, the lines will either cross or diverge.

+Factorial treatment structures are useful for examining the effects of two or more factors on a response, whether or not interaction exists.
+As before, the choice of the number of levels of each variable and the actual settings of these variables is important.